Abundance-Institute/wp-github-deploy/README.md

 == Description ==

-WP GitHub Deploy automatically triggers GitHub Actions workflows when content changes in WordPress.
+Easy Github Deploy automatically triggers GitHub Actions workflows when content changes in WordPress.
 This is ideal for headless WordPress setups where your frontend is built with frameworks like Next.js, Gatsby, Nuxt, or Astro.

 = Features =